Bo-Yuan-Huang/Docker-Ubuntu-Dev/README.md

 docker volume build dev-volume
 ```

-### Initiate the container and activate the server service.
+### Initiate the container and activate the server service

 Run the container based on the image with the volume mounted.
 ``` bash